GustaTheCreator/NewsComet/README.md

 NewsComet (NC) is an information hub simulator that allows journalists to submit pieces of news that are then distributed to users who have subscribed to their respective topics.
-This simulation also explores network protocols such as TCP and UDP.
+This simulation explores network protocols such as TCP and UDP.

 To demonstrate how NewsComet works, a demo GNS3 project file is included in this repository, which uses the Cisco 2691 router image.
 Additionally, a Dockerfile is provided to build the necessary containers used for running the program inside the GNS3 simulation.